apatti/paper-to-obsidian/README.md

 # Paper to Obsidian

+Turn dense research papers into beautiful, interconnected Obsidian notes locally on your Mac.

-An AI-powered tool that transforms academic research papers into richly formatted Obsidian markdown notes with multi-perspective explanations.
-Uses fine-tuned language models to analyze papers through three different lenses, making complex research accessible at multiple comprehension levels.
+Paper to Obsidian is an AI-powered tool that transforms academic research papers into richly formatted Obsidian markdown notes.
+It uses a local Mixture-of-Experts pipeline to analyze every section of a paper through three distinct lenses, making complex research accessible at multiple levels of comprehension—all running 100% offline on Apple Silicon.

 ## Features